joselfonseca/image-manager/README.md

 A little Image Manager to use in forms and API's.

-This is the stable version for Laravel 4.2.*, use the 2.0 branch for Laravel 5
+This is the stable version for Laravel 4.2.*, use the master branch for Laravel 5

 Requirements
 ============================